PREVIOUS PAGE

 ![]() |

+significantly.
 New offices were rented on 500 Fifth Avenue.
-And now the Remington recordings
+And now the

-Belgium and The Netherlands, even after the Remington label
+European countries: Belgium and The Netherlands, even after

-was not longer listed in the Schwann and Long Player, they were available
+the Remington label was no longer listed in the Schwann and Long Player,

 ![]() |